PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * It's necessary to take in consideration that Advertisement are used by scammer(s) too.
 This is true for scammer(s) from this(ose) country(-ies) whose people admire and donate their savings.
 * National Cyber Security Center (NCSC) own nice Tool [nksc.lt](https://www.nksc.lt/tikrinti.html).
-This IP checker provide information about Computer Activity in TCP/IP Computer Network.
+This IP er provide information about Computer Activity in TCP/IP Computer Network.
 I.e. this Computer IP Address not registered in "NKSC/CERT-LT" Database for full 30 day period.
 When Mobile phone(s) are important in daily social life, then why does the Police don't open possibility to test out Fixed & Mobile phone addresses for being in a "Database"?
-When Person really want to call it back, then at least he could check that phone number (not)exists in a common "Database" for number of cases.
+When Person really want to call it back, then at least he could  that phone number (not)exists in a common "Database" for number of cases.
 ```

 ```